 You enter a room and you are greeted with a sea of unfamiliar faces.

-Suddenly your heart beats faster, your hands become sweaty and you have this feeling like you want to run
+Suddenly your heart beats faster, your hands become sweaty and you have this feeling like you

-If that sounds like you or someone you know then you or your loved one are probably experiencing symptoms
+If that sounds like you or someone you know then you or your loved one are probably experiencing

 Being shy isn’t necessarily a debilitating disease, but it can affect you personally as well as

 Everyone has experienced shyness at one time or another.
-However, when it becomes chronic behavior it can
+However, when it becomes chronic

-certainly affect your success in life.
+behavior it can certainly affect your success in life.

 Shyness does not discriminate.
-It can plague anyone from young children to full-grown adults.
-It can
+It can plague anyone from young children to full-grown

-harmful physical symptoms.
+and anxiety, even harmful physical symptoms.

 Shyness in children can be devastating.
-It can do serious damage to self-esteem, not to mention the social
+It can do serious damage to self-esteem, not to mention

-skills to help them overcome their shyness.
+and learn skills to help them overcome their shyness.

-And, learning how to deal with bashfulness is what “Coming Out Of Your Shell - Overcoming Shyness” is all
+And, learning how to deal with bashfulness is what “Coming Out Of Your Shell - Overcoming Shyness” is

 Here’s a list of just a few of the helpful things you find inside this website: